Date of Publication: 20 May 2020

 4. Exercise regularly

 Exercise isn’t just great for our physical and mental health, but it’s also been shown to improve concentration when studying.
 So, why not try going out for a run during your lunch break to get your blood pumping?
-Or, if you’ve got lots of virtual classes scheduled and won’t be able to have a long break, you could always go for a walk in the morning so you can kick-start your day feeling refreshed and motivated.
+Or, if you’ve got lots of virtual classes scheduled and won’t be able to have a long break, you could always go for a walk in the morning so you can kick-start your day feeling refreshed.
+Anything you can do to get the blood flowing to your brain will help your motivation to study at home.

 If you can, you should even try exercising during your mini-breaks that are dotted amongst your study time.
 Even if it’s doing 40 star jumps or stretching for ten minutes, it’s a quick and easy way to release those endorphins and help to improve your concentration levels.